The author is a guitarist and bassist with over 35 years of experience as a musician.

 In the past, even the biggest Epiphone Les Paul fans had a couple of complaints.
 Firstly, the electronics we're sometimes lacking.
 Not that the hardware and electronics weren't up to par with what you'd expect from a guitar in its price range, because if you were an intermediate guitarist even back then it was tough to beat an Epi LP.

-Secondly-and this is the thing that I always felt separated Epiphone from Gibson-the pickups were subpar.
-They were always impressive for a $500 guitar, but not up to Gibson standards by a long shot.
+Secondly--and this is the thing that I always felt separated Epiphone from Gibson--the pickups were subpar.
+They were always among the best electric guitars under $500, but not up to Gibson standards by a long shot.

 If you love the look and sound of the Gibson Les Paul but don't have the cash, the Epiphone Les Paul Standard is the best alternative to your Gibson dreams you're going to find!

-In my opinion, the Epiphone Les Paul Standard Plustop PRO is one of the best intermediate-level electric guitars out there, and a great option for those looking for an affordable Les Paul.
+In my opinion, the Epiphone Les Paul Standard is one of the best intermediate-level electric guitars out there and a great option for those looking for an affordable Les Paul.
 But what else is out there that can compare to Gibson and still save us some cash?

 For a guitar to be a valid alternative to a Gibson Les Paul it can't just look the part, it also has to meet certain criteria.
 In my opinion, here are the most important specs: